zinc-glaze/Word-Guess-Game/README.md

 The theme of the words is Sci-Fi Movie Titles (they are all one-word titles in this case.)

-This app uses Javascipt for game logic and HTML and CSS for layout and styling.
+This app uses Javascipt for game logic and interactivity and HTML and CSS for layout and styling.

+My deployed app can be viewed here: https://zinc-glaze.github.io/Word-Guess-Game/

 ### Screenshots